kristianmandrup/infomatrix-blog/_posts/libraries.md

 Enjoy :)

+### Status

-Note: The above infrastructure and process flow is not quite finished but getting there... a few things might potentially change before the release.
+The above infrastructure and process flow is not quite finished but getting there... a few things might potentially change before the release.
 There are also many extras not describe here.
+Checkout the documentation in `README` of the libraries repo and other design documents part of the source...

+### Test suite and contributions

+The libraries project comes with a full test suite.
+You are welcome to look at the specs to get a more detailed understanding and to contribute to the project.